JuliaIO/EzXML.jl/docs/src/manual.md

 This page is dedicated to those who are new to EzXML.jl.
 It is recommended to read this page before reading other pages to grasp the concepts of the package first.
-Once you have read it, [the references page](references.md) would be a better place to find necessary functions.
+Once you have read it, [the reference page](reference.md) would be a better place to find necessary functions.
 [The developer notes page](devnotes.md) is for developers and most users do not need to read it.